 Mark’s brain tumor diagnosis was terminal.
 A Stage 4 Glioblastoma is a death sentence and the doctor made no attempt to hide the truth.
 After reviewing the CT scan he said, “you have 12-15 months to live.
 Please treat each day going forward as a gift.”

 We looked at each other and shook our heads.
 I asked the doctor, “What do you mean he only has 12-15 months to live?
-What the fuck does that even mean?”
+What the hell does that even mean?”